tidyverse/tidyverse.org/content/blog/parsnip-update-03-2022/index.md

 <img src="figure/data-plot-1.svg" title="plot of chunk data-plot" alt="plot of chunk data-plot" style="display: block; margin: auto;" />

-In this data set, the goal is to estimate how much of the variation in the lab test is due to the different samples (as it should be since they are different) or measurement noise.
+With this data set, the goal is to estimate how much of the variation in the lab test is due to the different samples (as it should be since they are different) or measurement noise.
 The latter term could be associated with day-to-day differences, people-to-people differences etc. It might also be irreducible noise.
 In any case, we'd like to get estimates of these two sources of variation.

-A straightforward way to estimate this is to use a repeated measures model that considers the samples to be randomly selected from a population that are independent from one another.
+A straightforward way to estimate this is to use a repeated measurements model that considers the samples to be randomly selected from a population that are independent from one another.
 We can add a random intercept term that is different for each sample.
 From this, the sample-to-sample variance can be computed.

 There are a lot of packages that can do this but we'll use the lme4 package: